 - (a) The Company's policy is to review the fair value hierarchy and recognize transfers into and transfers out of the levels at the end of each reporting period.
-There were no transfers between levels 1, 2 and 3 for the years ended December 31, 2016 and 2015. - (b) Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the -counter derivative instruments for electricity and natural gas.
+There were \$1 million of commodity derivative liabilities transferred from level 3 to level 2 during the year ended December 31, 2017 because of availability of observable market data due to the decrease in the terms of certain contracts from beyond three years as of September 30, 2017 to less than three years as of December 31, 2017.
+There were no transfers between levels 1, 2 and 3 for the year ended December 31, 2016. - (b) Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the -counter derivative instruments for electricity and natural gas.
 Derivative instruments classified as Level 2 are valued using industry standard models that incorporate corroborated observable inputs; such as pricing services or prices from similar instruments that trade in liquid markets, time value and volatility factors. - (c) The accounting rules for fair value measurements and disclosures require consideration of the impact of nonperformance risk (including credit risk) from a market participant perspective in the measurement of the fair value of assets and liabilities.
-At December 31, 2016 and 2015, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation. - (d) Other assets are comprised of assets such as life insurance contracts within the non-qualified retirement plan. - (e) Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.
+At December 31, 2017 and 2016, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation. - (d) Other assets are comprised of assets such as life insurance contracts within the non-qualified retirement plan. - (e) Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.